jpreecedev/developerhandbook/src/pages/build-a-react-web-app-with-parcel/index.md

 ## Summary

 We just looked at Parcel.js, a lightning fast zero configuration Webpack replacement for building our JavaScript bundles.
-Parcel has a built in development server with hot module reloading, making developing quicky and easy!
+Parcel has a built-in development server with hot module reloading, making developing quick and easy!